Elliott State Forest: The Poster Child for What Could Happen to America’s Public Lands

 Coos Bay, OR

-We thought it was an excellent question because, as in the fight against state takeover of national public lands, we don’t believe the hunting and fishing public should get locked out so that a select few can benefit.
+We thought it was an excellent question because we don’t believe the hunting and fishing public should get locked out of public lands that we all own so that a select few can benefit.

 A: Let officials know, and be courteous.